April 25, 2011

 A Home, Away From Home -- Michigan has not lost in the Counsilman-Billingsley Aquatic Center since 2007 and it has been seven seasons since the Wolverines lost to a neutral opponent in Bloomington.
 The Wolverines are 36-5 all-time when traveling the short distance to Indiana.

-The last time the CWPA Eastern Championship was contested in Bloomington, Ind., was the 2005 season.
+History Lesson -- The last time the CWPA Eastern Championship was contested in Bloomington, Ind., was the 2005 season.
 Michigan emerged as champion with an 8-7 victory over the host Hoosiers in the finals to advance to the 2005 NCAA Championship in Ann Arbor.
 Canham Natatorium will once again be the scene of the national tournament on May 13-15.

 Hardware Party -- On Thursday evening (April 28), the Wolverines will attend the annual Eastern Championship banquet during which the all-conference, Coach of the Year, Rookie of the Year and Player of the Year awards will be announced and handed out.
 Michigan took home the Western Division MVP award, Western Division Coach of the Year and five All-Western Division accolades at last year's banquet.